Jinhan confederacy: Misconceptions

-"In the beginning, there were six villages inhabited by the indigenous Chosŏn (Korean) people within the valley; Alch'ŏn of Yangsan, Tolsan of Kohŏ, Ch'wisan of Chinji (or Kanjin), Musan of Taesu, Kŭmsan of Kari, and Myŏnghwalsan of Koya.
+"In the beginning, there were six villages inhabited by the refugee Chosŏn (Korean) people within the valley; Alch'ŏn of Yangsan, Tolsan of Kohŏ, Ch'wisan of Chinji (or Kanjin), Musan of Taesu, Kŭmsan of Kari, and Myŏnghwalsan of Koya.
 These were known as the 'Six villages of Jinhan'."

 Such misconception had ultimately affected immigrants who hailed from Silla to Japan known as the Hata clan who were wrongfully labeled as descendants of the Qin dynasty simply for being associated with Silla (Jinhan).
 Japanese scholars such as Mitsuo Inoue (井上 満郎), Kunio Hirano (平野 邦雄), Masaaki Ueda (上田 正昭), and Kōjirō Naoki (直木 孝次郎), while studying about the origins of the Hata clan, criticized the claims found within the Chinese chronicle, calling it a "fabrication invented by the Chinese".
 The misconception's long-lasting effect is deemed negatively by modern Japanese and Korean scholars alike today.

 Culture

 Its relation to the earlier state of Jin is not clear, although the contemporary Chinese chronicle Records of the Three Kingdoms alleges that Jinhan was identical with Jin (while another record describes Jin as the predecessor of the Samhan as a whole).
 Jinhan and Byeonhan shared essentially the same culture, with varying religious customs, and apparently were not separated by a clear boundary.

 Many of the archeological evidence found in the area lack distinguishable differences with the evidence found in the neighboring kingdoms, suggesting that the cultures were mostly similar across the southern part of the peninsula.

 Little is known about the daily lives of the Jinhan people.
 The religion appears to have been shamanistic which played an important role in politics as well.
 Agriculture was heavily dominated by rice, but also included substantial rearing of livestock including horses, cattle, and chickens.

 Similar to Byeonhan, infants born in Jinhan were made flat headed by pushing their skulls onto a flat rock.
 This practice is thought to have lasted up to the Gaya confederacy.